 Our iconic Lifeboat Collection Boxes are a valuable continuing source of funding for the RNLI and we are indebted to the many local businesses and organisations who support us by having the boxes in their premises.
 If any businesses or organisations would like to assist us by displaying a Collection Box, please contact us by sending an email.

-On Friday 10th February the ladies of the Helensburgh RNLI Lifeboat Fundraising Committee raised £3,800 cooking and serving a curry supper to 120 guests at the Royal Northern and Clyde Yacht Club; the event was co-ordinated again this year by Penny French.
-A most enjoyable evening was had by all and the Committee would like to thank the Royal Northern & Clyde Yacht Club and the many local businesses and friends of the lifeboat who supported the event.
-Thanks also go to Loch Lomond Seaplanes for once again donating seaplane tickets.
+On Friday 14th February the ladies of the Helensburgh RNLI Lifeboat Fundraising Committee raised £3,450 by cooking and serving a curry supper to 90 guests at the Royal Northern and Clyde Yacht Club; the event was co-ordinated again this year by Penny French.
+A most enjoyable evening was had by all and the Committee would like to thank the Royal Northern & Clyde Yacht Club and the many local businesses and friends of the lifeboat who supported the event by providing some great raffle prizes including Loch Lomond Seaplanes for once again donating seaplane tickets.
 Specific thanks have to go to Anita McLaren for her very generous donation of her Billy Connolly print.